Plan your visit to the Hermitage Palace

 Here you can find practical information related to your visit

-How you can experience the palace
+How to visit the palace

 Address and public transport